densutter/Minor-Mathematical-Mechanisms-in-Large-Language-Models/README.md

 ## **Running DAS Experiment**
-To reproduce the results from the DAS Experiment mentioned in the appendix run:
+To install the needed libraries as in "Running the main Experiment Pipeline".
+Then reproduce the results from the DAS Experiment mentioned in the appendix run:
 ```bash
 python DAS_Experiment.py
 ```